Areas of impact

 RISD enjoys a mutually beneficial relationship with the city of Providence—also known as the Creative Capital—based on shared goals to enrich the local culture and bolster quality of life in Rhode Island’s urban center.
 Each year RISD publishes an economic impact report to highlight the variety of ways we contribute to the city.

 Learn more about how RISD directly supports the local economy, creates quality of place in Providence, and engages with the community through a wide range of initiatives and programming.

-Supported by the Community Engagement Advisory Committee and with input from across the institution, the CCP is led by Bethany Costello, RISD’s director of community relations.
+Supported by the Community Engagement Advisory Committee and with input from across the institution, the CCP is led by Executive Director Bethany Costello.
 In this role, Costello develops near- and longterm strategies to increase awareness of RISD’s mission, goals and agendas, and works with internal and external stakeholders to attract new community partners and steward existing partnerships in support of RISD’s civic engagement efforts.